BartStolarek/RFF-Hackathon1-EDA/README.md

 I encourage you to do your own research of what EDA is, and how to present it.

 A good EDA would include the following + your interpretation of what you're seeing for each:
+- Data Exploration
     - Summary statistics
     - Data visualisations
     - Correlation analysis
+- Data Engineering
     - Data cleaning and preprocessing
     - Feature Engineering

 ---